asjosik1991/lattice-symmetries/python/tutorial.md

 - `Symmetry` is a method to work with symmetry-adapted basis.
 If an operator has symmetries, it is useful to work with a symmetry-adapted basis since it can drastically decrease the dimension of the Hilbert space.

-Now, we will take a look at basic functions and methods for these objects.
+Now, we will take a look at basic functions and methods for these entities.

 ### Expressions